lightbend/cloudflow/docs/Getting Started.md

 ### Schema first approach

-In Cloudflow streamlets work with optional inputs and outputs that are statically typed.
+In Cloudflow, streamlets work with optional inputs and outputs that are statically typed.
 The types represent objects that the specific input / output can handle.
 The first step in application development is to encode the objects in the form of [avro schema](https://avro.apache.org/docs/current/).
 Cloudflow will generate appropriate classes corresponding to each schema.

 Let's start building the avro schema for the domain objects that we need for the application.
 These schema files will have an extension `.avsc` and will go directly under `src/main/avro` in the project structure that we discussed earlier.